Thank you to Georgetown/Scott County Tourism for providing complimentary tickets to the Kentucky Horse Park. All opinions listed are 100% my own.

 - MILITARY $ 6 with ID

-This place is truly magical and will awe you like you won't believe.
+This place is truly magical and will awe you like you won't believe it.
 I felt like a little girl all over again.
 I fell madly in love with Black Beauty — the first horse I ever really truly loved.

 Check my entire weekend in Georgetown by watching THIS video.
 Pay special close attention to my favorite horse at the Kentucky Horse Park!